Kellyanne Conway’s Daughter Blasts ‘Idiot F*cking President’ As She Reports That Her Mom Has Coronavirus

 — Seth Abramson (@SethAbramson) October 3, 2020

 Many others have joined in criticizing Trump for what they see as his failure to keep others around him safe at large events, including campaign rallies held with large crowds and no requirements for social distancing measures like wearing masks or maintaining distance between attendees.
-Others have pointed to the president’s pushback against wearing masks, which continued this week when he seemed to mock Democratic presidential candidate Joe Biden at the debate, chiding him for wearing a large mask and doing so even when he can keep distance with others.
+Others have pointed to Trump’s pushback against wearing masks, which continued this week when he seemed to mock Democratic presidential candidate Joe Biden at the debate, chiding him for wearing a large mask and doing so even when he can keep distance with others.

 After Trump’s announcement that he had coronavirus, both Biden and his wife were tested.
 The tests came back negative.